wofr06/lesspipe/README.md

 The lesspipe.sh filtering can be replaced or enhanced  by a user defined program.
-Such a program has to be called either `.lessfilter` (and be placed in the users home directory), or `lessfilter` (and be accessible from a directory mentioned in the environment variable `PATH`).
+Such a program has to be called either `.lessfilter` (and be placed in the user's home directory), or `lessfilter` (and be accessible from a directory mentioned in the environment variable `PATH`).
 That program has to be executable and has to end with an exit code 0, if the filtering was done within that script.
 Otherwise, a nonzero exit code means